What is culture?

 By choosing to confront significant problems, we not only enhance our intellectual abilities but also enrich our understanding of life itself.

-Even when life appears free of problems, humans tend to create challenges to give their existence meaning.
+Even when life appears free of problems, humans tend to create challenges to give meaning to their existence.
 Without problems to solve, the mind remains idle, and purpose begins to fade.

 This self-created struggle helps us maintain an active and dynamic way of thinking.
 As Albert Einstein once said, “Intellectual growth should commence at birth and cease only at death.”
 The nature of the problems we create defines our intellectual status.